Test Optional for 2021 and 2022 terms

 You will need to submit your GED scores to the Office of Admissions.

 Get started early!
 You don’t have to be admitted to apply for aid and scholarships.
-Learn more about the different aid options that may be available to you, like grants, loans, scholarships and more.
+Visit the Types of Aid page to learn more about the different aid options that may be available to you, like grants, loans, scholarships and more.

-State law requires that new students have a bacterial meningitis vaccine at least 10 days prior to enrollment.
-You must submit your shot record to the Office of Admissions by email, fax or mail using the contact information below.
+State law requires new students have a bacterial meningitis vaccine at least 10 days prior to enrollment.
+The Office of Admissions will share this information with the Department of Residence Life as it’s also required in order to receive your housing assignment.